Kyle Dacuyan

 Kyle Dacuyan is an American poet, performer, and previously served as Executive Director of The Poetry Project at St. Mark’s Church in New York City from 2018 to 2024.
-Dacuyan's debut collection, Incitements, was published by Ugly Duckling Presse in 2022/2023 and his poems has appeared in The Brooklyn Rail, Lambda Literary, The Offing, Social Text, amongst other places.
-His work and writing engages the intersections of labour, language, embodiment, and value.
+Dacuyan's debut collection, Incitements, was published by Ugly Duckling Presse in 2023.
+His poems have appeared in The Brooklyn Rail, Lambda Literary, The Offing, and Social Text, among other places.
+His work and writing engages labour, language, embodiment, and value.

 Early life and education

 Dacuyan was born and raised in Sterling, Virginia.

 The poet earned a B.A. from Brown University and an M.F.A. in Poetry from Emerson College, where he received the Academy of American Poets Prize and served as Poetry Editor of Redivider.